jeremysrand/BuGS/BUGS.md

 This is a list of the software bugs (as opposed to the bugs in the game that you shoot) that still need attention:

+* On the latest build (0136579125034f41f8415b496d5ba706e86d65d9) on real HW, on startup I head the spider loop once and then I can play a game and finish that game.
+But when I try to start a second game, I crash.
+The stack looks corrupted and execution is way off in the weeds somewhere.
+This isn't happening on either emulator.
 * A spider moving left to right went off screen and left garbage on the RHS as it exited.
 I have only seen this once.
 I think it coincided with the player dying.
 * Sometimes when the player dies, the "you can shoot" indicator is left behind as garbage on-screen.
 * If you die holding the mouse button down, your next game will start shooting without pressing the mouse button.